aws-samples/appsync-refarch-realtime/README.md

     export TMDB_API_KEY=<YOUR TMDB API KEY HERE>
     ```
 ____
 **IMPORTANT**: This is a public and free API for a sample application that demonstrates different real-time use cases for unauthenticated/public users.
 In production scenarios secure API Keys or other important service credentials with [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) or [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) for increased security.
-The current approach will use [Environment Variables](https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html) in AWS Lambda,
+The current approach will use [Environment Variables](https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html) in AWS Lambda.
 ____

 6. Execute the following commands in a shell terminal to set up additional environment variables as well as configure IAM authentication: